SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/02_lxc_container_implementation_guide.md

     *   **IP Address**: `10.0.0.157`
     *   **Port**: `8081` (if server is run)
     *   **Compilation**: Compiled with cuBLAS support for NVIDIA GPUs.

+---

+## 4. Advanced Configuration Patterns

+### 4.1.
+The Application Script Pattern

+A key architectural pattern in the Phoenix Hypervisor is the use of an `application_script` defined in `phoenix_lxc_configs.json`.
+This pattern separates the installation of a feature's dependencies from its runtime configuration and execution.

+*   **Feature Script (`lxc_setup/`)**: Responsible for installing the necessary software and libraries (e.g., `phoenix_hypervisor_feature_install_vllm.sh` installs vLLM, PyTorch, etc.).
+This script prepares the container with all the required tools.
+*   **Application Script (`bin/`)**: Responsible for taking the declarative configuration from `phoenix_lxc_configs.json` and dynamically generating the runtime environment.
+For example, `phoenix_hypervisor_lxc_vllm.sh` reads the `vllm_engine_config` object, generates a systemd service file, and starts the vLLM server.

+This separation of concerns ensures that our feature scripts are modular and reusable, while the application scripts provide a powerful mechanism for declarative, runtime configuration.
+The recent refactoring of the vLLM deployment serves as the canonical example of this pattern.